Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Sandplay Therapy

-Sandplay therapy is a unique and innovative therapeutic approach that taps into the power of the imagination.
+Sandplay therapy is a unique and effective therapeutic approach that taps into the power of the imagination.
 Developed initially for children, it has expanded to include adults seeking self-discovery and healing.

 Through the act of shaping the sand, individuals tap into their innate creativity and bypass their conscious thoughts, allowing the unconscious mind to surface.
 This process creates a bridge between the two realms, facilitating a transformative dialogue.